-Following consultations with the IRCs about environmental sustainability, particularly related to the skill standards and qualifications for which they are responsible, the Environmental Sustainability Expert Panel have identified significant challenges inherent with this project.
-Based on these findings, a report has been submitted for the AISC for consideration.
+Following consultations with the IRCs about environmental sustainability, particularly related to the skill standards and qualifications for which they are responsible, the Environmental Sustainability Expert Panel identified significant challenges inherent with this project.
+Based on these findings, a report, including recommendations was submitted to the AISC for consideration.
+The AISC have proposed the formation of an expanded panel to coordinate future work on environmental sustainability, including considering the findings of the report and progressing priority areas for new training product development.
+This expanded panel will also develop a reporting framework for environmental sustainability skills to be reflected in future IRC skills forecasts.

-For more information and an update on progress, including the case for change visit the Skills Impact website.